Deep priors for satellite image restoration with accurate uncertainties: Introduction

 \section{Introduction}

 Satellite imaging is of considerable interest for various remote sensing applications such as environmental monitoring, conservation programs, or urban planning.
 Some satellite optical systems can now acquire images at a very high resolution.
 For instance, a PLEIADES-HR satellite captures images in which each pixel represents a $70\text{cm}\times 70$cm area on the ground and is coded in 12 bits.
-This allows for a detailed visualization of the Earth surface and provides extremely valuable information for object detection \cite{Han2014,Chen2014}, change detection, or semantic segmentation \cite{Yang2018,Benediktsson2005} .
+This allows for a detailed visualization of the Earth's surface and provides extremely valuable information for object detection \cite{Han2014,Chen2014}, change detection, or semantic segmentation \cite{Yang2018,Benediktsson2005}.
 However, despite constant technological advances in sensor accuracy, satellite images provide an imperfect representation of the observed scene.
 In particular, the images contain noise and blur induced by the optical system, satellite movement, atmospheric perturbations, and onboard compression.
 As a consequence, the received image must be restored to get the most out of its on-ground exploitation.
-The restoration aims at enhancing the image quality by removing the noise and blur mentioned above.
-Additional processing, such as super-resolution, can also be applied to ease data interpretation for downstream tasks.
+The restoration aims at enhancing the image quality by removing the noise and blur mentioned above and may also be associated with super-resolution or inpainting that ease downstream data interpretation.
 All these processes must preserve the integrity of the information: no information should be removed and no false details added.
 Furthermore, the restoration process has to remain computationally viable to treat the important amount of data transmitted on the ground.
-Finally, the restoration process should ideally be sufficiently generic to process images from different satellites.
+Finally, the restoration process should ideally be sufficiently generic to process images from different sensors.

 We restrict our study to panchromatic images, which offer the highest spatial resolution.
-They can be combined with multi-spectral images of lower resolution through pansharpening to obtain high resolution multispectral images.
-The acquisition of a panchromatic image by the satellite optical system can be modelled as
+They can be combined with multi-spectral images of lower resolution through pansharpening to obtain high-resolution multispectral images.
+The acquisition of a panchromatic image by the satellite optical system can be modeled as